rcgsheffield/sheffield_hpc/index.rst

 High Performance Computing at Sheffield
 =======================================

-This will :hoverxreftooltip:`show a tooltip <bash-reference-info-environment-variables-USER>` in the linked words.
+This will :hoverxreftooltip:`show a tooltip <bash-reference-info-environment-variables-USER>` to the Bash environment variable $USER page.

-This will :hoverxref:`show a tooltip <bash-reference-info-environment-variables-USER>` in the linked words to ``hoverxref``.
+This will :hoverxref:`show a tooltip <bessemer>` to the Bessemer page.

 This is the documentation for The University of Sheffield's High Performance Computing (HPC) clusters: